 There are many types of mood disorders and many factors that can contribute to intense sadness, depression or a manic mood, making it challenging for individuals to manage the symptoms of the disorder on their own.
 Although a thorough evaluation is needed to diagnose and treat a mood disorder, there are, in general, some common factors that can point to a greater risk for some people.
 These include, but are not limited to, being female — women are almost twice as likely as men to suffer from depression — experiencing a traumatic life event, such as the loss of a loved one or financial difficulties; substance or alcohol abuse; a history of other mental health disorders; chronic or serious illness; a family history of depression or bipolar disorder; and some medications.

 Mood disorder symptoms may include a persistent sad or anxious mood; low self-esteem; feelings of worthlessness or inadequacy; changes in appetite, weight, or sleeping habits; loss of interest in activities that were once enjoyed; difficult concentrating or making decisions; and feelings of helplessness or hopelessness.
+We offer mood disorder treatment in Delray Beach, FL and also across the United States via telepathy.

 Types of mood disorders.